Diabolocom's Microsoft Teams Integration for more Advanced Calling

 Improve your business telephony’s flexibility and reachability via Microsoft Teams integration with Diabolocom’s cloud-based contact center.

 Microsoft Teams Integration provides flexible cloud calling options.
 All calling capabilities are integrated within Microsoft Teams so your agents can use a single platform to manage their calls.

 Microsoft Teams integration as a cloud telephone system

-Microsoft Teams contact CTI enables your agents to make calls directly from Microsoft Teams wherever they are with the best service quality.
+Microsoft Teams contact integration enables your agents to make calls directly from Microsoft Teams wherever they are with the best service quality.

 Real-time status synchronization with Diabolocom MS Teams integration